-One of the main objectives of new hire onboarding is to guide new employees and help them integrate faster to the new culture and job-based goals.
+One of the main objectives of new hire onboarding is to guide new employees and help them integrate faster into the new culture and job-based goals.
 As more and more businesses are opting for remote onboarding they face the immediate hurdle of designing and customizing an onboarding plan that gets new hires up and running and meets the desired expectations for management and remote new hires.

-Face to face meeting with new hires does provide an opportunity for new hires to get a sense of how the new system works and gauge organizational culture.
+A face-to-face meeting with new hires does provide an opportunity for new hires to get a sense of how the new system works and gauge organizational culture.
 As remote hires tend to work in varied places and time zones it could be challenging for them to acclimatize to the new work environment.
 Here are some best practices for onboarding remote new hires and easing them into your company setup.

-- Get Paperwork out of the way early
+Get Paperwork out of the way early

 Since you don’t have to wait for remote new hires to show up at a physical location to assign them a set of new forms, you can get this sometimes time-consuming and cumbersome process out of the way early right after the new hire signs the offer letter.
-This provides remote employees a lot of space and time to fill things out.
+This provides remote employees with a lot of space and time to fill things out.

 90% of paperwork can be finished prior to joining using onboarding solutions.
 Fully electronic onboarding provides smart & custom e-forms with electronic signatures and reduces paper works.
 Go paperless and automate all your tasks and paperwork.
-Form I-9, E-Verify, W-4 are filed electronically by the new hires and signed using digital signature further simplifying and streamlining the onboarding process.
+Form I-9, E-Verify, and W-4 are filed electronically by the new hires and signed using a digital signature further simplifying and streamlining the onboarding process.
 Form I-9 is audited electronically.
-Give way to a smarter set of processes for the HR and new hire saving both time and cost.
+Give way to a smarter set of processes for the HR and new hires saving both time and cost.

 Provide essential information

 Take heed you communicate all the essential information that the remote hire needs to know at the time of joining.
 Set up his email address, along with access credentials for your company’s email platform.
 Give details about whom and where of reporting and how to fill in his daily task status.
-Also provide access to resources such as timesheets, as well as job-related tools, networking tools along with their login information and passwords.
+Also provide access to resources such as timesheets, as well as job-related tools, and networking tools along with their login information and passwords.
 Share a brief about the first week’s itinerary with duties and tasks.
 Explain and highlight incentives, benefits, and remote employee perks at the offset.
 Make sure to provide accommodation details if the same is arranged by the company.

-- Schedule virtual meetings
+Schedule virtual meetings

 Schedule meetings for the new hire via video conferencing tools like Zoom or GoToMeeting and use internal communication applications like slack to introduce the new hire to his team and managers.
-With this method, new hires can build the needed connections within the organization hierarchy to feel at ease and get into his job right away.
-Virtual video meetings ensure the new hires get a personalized experience and help them nurture required connections with their manager and team.
+With this method, new hires can build the needed connections within the organization hierarchy to feel at ease and get into their job right away.
+Virtual video meetings ensure the new hires get a personalized experience and help them nurture the required connections with their manager and team.

-- Create a good first impression
+Create a good first impression

 First impressions tend to last a long time.
 Ensure the initial impression of the new hire about the organization is a good one.
 Send him a personalized note on the day of joining.
 Welcome him on day one with a gift or hamper to make him feel special.
-A welcome video message from the CEO or manager would help a great deal in the new hire integration into the company culture.
+A welcome video message from the CEO or manager would help a great deal in the new hire’s integration into the company culture.

 It’s vital that the new hires feel they are a part of the team to which they are hired.
 The team members should connect with them, build relationships, address their concerns, and handhold them in the initial few days.
 Creating necessary connections will have an impact on performance and productivity.
 Schedule a virtual meeting with senior staff to ensure the new hire is on the right track and has a correct understanding of organizational goals.